Discover the Blue Mountains and its World Heritage wilderness by train.

 NSW TrainLink Intercity trains travel from and to Sydney at least every hour, and take around two hours to reach the top of the Blue Mountains, with stops at Parramatta, Westmead, Penrith and Springwood.
 There are express services with limited stops, including Katoomba.
 Check the Trip Planner for details.

-You’ll need an Opal card to travel on NSW TrainLink Intercity services, including to and from the Blue Mountains.
+You’ll need to tap on and tap off with an Opal card or contactless credit or debit card or linked device to travel on NSW TrainLink Intercity services, including to and from the Blue Mountains.

 Getting around the Blue Mountains